kevincol54/Paperclip_dropbox_tutorial/README.md

 Find your way to the [Developer] (http://dropbox.com/developers) section of their site.
 Here is will you will be creating an app and registering it with Dropbox.
 Click on 'App Console' and then 'Create App'.
 Choose the 'Dropbox API app' selection and then choose 'Files and datastores'.
 The next part is up to you.
 I generally limit my app to only its own folder.
 Now, name it!

 ### 3rd :
 On the next page you will find you 'App Key' and 'App Secret'.
 These wil be crucial in getting things fully setup.
+Go ahead and keep this page open in your browser for later.

 ### 4th :
 Head over to your Gemfile and include this guy and then bundle install: